-- All grant recipients will participate in at least 60% of general HHA meetings and 70% of at least one of the HHA Sub-Committee meetings in a 12-month period - All grant recipients will participate in at least one Sub-Committee - All project applicants will present their ESG application(s) to the Non-Conflict Grant Review Committee for local review - All grant sub-recipients will participate in the local coordinated assessment process, as approved by the HHA - Grant recipients are expected to support one (1) Committee(s) covered by grant activities as they achieve the following standards: - Meet minimum standards - HHA meetings & Sub-Committee Meetings - Participate in coordinated assessment - Participate in PIT/HIC - HMIS Entry - Follow Program Approved Standards (Coordinated Entry, ES, TH, PSH, RRH, Housing First, Housing-Focused Case Management)
+- All grant recipients will participate in at least 60% of general HHA meetings and 70% of at least one of the HHA Pillar or workgroup meetings in a 12-month period - All grant recipients will participate in at least one Pillar or workgroup - All project applicants will present their ESG application(s) to the Non-Conflict Grant Review Committee for local review - All grant sub-recipients will participate in the local coordinated assessment process, as approved by the HHA - Grant recipients are expected to support one (1) Pillar covered by grant activities as they achieve the following standards: - Meet minimum standards - HHA meetings & Pillar or workgroup meetings - Participate in coordinated assessment - Participate in PIT/HIC - CMIS Entry - Follow Program Approved Standards (Coordinated Entry, ES, TH, PSH, RRH, Housing First, Housing-Focused Case Management)

-HMIS Participation and Coverage
+CMIS Participation and Coverage

-ESG grant sub-recipients must collect the following information on the persons served and services provided during the grant period and enter this information into PBC Homeless Management Information System (HMIS).
-Domestic violence service providers are prohibited from participation in HMIS but must demonstrate that they have a database comparable to an HMIS and are able to provide statistical information that does not compromise client privacy from that database upon request.
+ESG grant sub-recipients must collect the following information on the persons served and services provided during the grant period and enter this information into PBC Client Management Information System (CMIS).
+Domestic violence service providers are prohibited from participation in CMIS but must demonstrate that they have a database comparable to CMIS and are able to provide statistical information that does not compromise client privacy from that database upon request.